 Cereus repandus (L.) Mill.

-Giant Club Cactus, Hedge Cactus, Apple Cactus, Peruvian Apple Cactus, Peruvian Apple, Peruvian Tree Cactus
+Apple Cactus, Hedge Cactus, Giant Club Cactus, Peruvian Apple, Peruvian Apple Cactus, Peruvian Tree Cactus

-Cereus repandus, also known as Cereus peruvianus, is a large, erect, columnar cactus with cylindrical, gray-green to blue stems that grow up to 33 feet (10 m) tall and up to 8 inches (20 cm) in diameter.
-The nocturnal flowers are up to 6 inches (15 cm) long and remain open for only one night.
-Edible fruits, known locally as Pitaya or Peruvian Apple, are thornless, globose to elongate, up to 2 inches (5 cm) in diameter, usually red, but also yellow to deep violet-red.
+Cereus repandus, also known as Cereus peruvianus, is a large shrubby or tree-like cactus with many columnar stems, usually much-branched from the base.
+It grows up to 33 feet (10 m) tall.
+Stems are gray-green to blue-green, cylindrical, sometimes segmented, each with 8 to 13 ribs and up to 8 inches (20 cm) in diameter.
+They are usually spineless but sometimes have many gray, up to 2 inches (5 cm) long spines.
+Nocturnal flowers are white with reddish tips, up to 6 inches (15 cm) in diameter, and appear from late spring to early fall.
+They remain open for only one night.
+Edible fruits, known locally as Pitaya or Peruvian Apple, are thornless, spherical or egg-shaped, up to 1.6 inches (4 cm) long, usually red, but also yellow to deep violet-red.

 - Back to genus Cereus